 We talk about the benefits of eating an all meat diet vs keto or a low carb diet.

-He is apart of the growing zero carb diet movement, but he explains why he prefers to use the term carnivore vs zero carb.
+Shawn is apart of the growing zero carb diet advocate movement, but he explains why he prefers to use the term carnivore diet vs zero carb diet.

 Dr Baker shares some great information about how easy it is to live his way of life and how he is not concerned about eating that much red meat or protein.